-Fallujah’s newly rehabilitated prosthetics centre helps people with disabilities walk again.
+Fallujah’s prosthetic centre in Iraq, newly rehabilitated with support from Governments of Belgium and Denmark, helps people with disabilities walk again.

 One step at a time